qinghaoh/qinghaoh.github.io/_posts/2020-09-28-sliding-window.markdown

     }

     // [i, j) is a sliding window.
-    // its span memorizes the max range so far return j - i;
+    // Its span memorizes the max range so far return j - i;
 }
 ```